BioShock 2: Development

+Game design

 BioShock 2's developers aimed to improve less-positively received aspects of BioShock.
 One such element was the hacking minigame; Thomas said that even players who initially enjoyed it eventually found it repetitive.
 Its replacement, which does not allow pausing, added urgency to the gameplay.
 Another improvement was the choice to harvest or save Little Sisters; by allowing players to adopt them, Thomas hoped it would help players bond with them and make the choice more thought-provoking.
 The developers added more unspliced characters and offered players more decisions that impact the game's course, with the goal of a more dynamic story and ending.
 Each game level was devised by an environmental artist and level designer working collaboratively, rather than being designed and then handed to art teams to be detailed.
 Level designer Steve Gaynor recalled that close collaboration helped gameplay spaces—and thus the world as a whole—feel functional and real.
 A major goal was to maintain significant player freedom in gameplay.
 The team used a modified version of the Unreal Engine 2.5 game engine, which was familiar and quickened development, but outdated (even at the time of the original BioShock's development) and presented unique challenges; for example, the user interface had to be built using an unsupported Adobe Flash library.